 When you raise the natural endorphin levels, life becomes a habitable place, and the need for the drugs is essentially eliminated.
 Can you imagine that sense of relief?
 This is not just lip-service we are feeding you, it is how the neurochemistry works.
 Neurochemical deficits can be alleviated without the use of drugs.
 You know that when in balance you are an emotional superstar, and when you are suffering, it is a suffering of legendary proportions.
 Imagine getting to be that emotionally resonant person that you are and being able to live comfortably within it.

 You may be terrified about the notion of withdrawal and the rawness that is going to accompany it.
 Heroin addiction recovery can be done in ways that are not painful.
 Many individuals addicted to heroin started using opiates after surgery or following emotional or physical trauma.
-Others, particularly individuals with sensitive personalities, are drawn towards opiates since these substances help to dampen emotional sensitivity.
-Opiates provide artificial sources of endorphins, the natural pain-killers of the human body.
+Others, particularly individuals with sensitive personalities, are drawn toward opiates since these substances help to dampen emotional sensitivity.
+Opiates provide artificial sources of endorphins, the natural painkillers of the human body.
 This causes the natural production of endorphins by the body to shut down.
 This is why when the drug is withdrawn; even soft touch can feel painful, as there are no more endorphins present to block pain.
 However, if heroin withdrawal is done correctly, it can be relatively easy and completely tolerable.

 Making Opiate Withdrawal Tolerable

 With the administration of nutrients that build endorphins, and potentially a short course of Suboxone, this withdrawal is surprisingly simple.
 Raising the natural pain-killing endorphins with the use of amino precursors is also effective in lessening withdrawal, and provides relief that is long-lasting and substantially lowers the chances of future relapse.
-Individuals who receive amino acids created for replenishing states of low endorphins, include diets of high protein foods, exercise, and eliminate processed foods and sugars, are the residents who are most successful.
+Individuals who receive amino acids created for replenishing states of low endorphins, including diets of high protein foods, exercise, and eliminating processed foods and sugars, are the residents who are most successful.
 This baseline of neurochemical balance is a foundational point that the counseling, trauma therapies, and other life skills taught at the center can actually grow from.
 Because without this internal balance, the outside world is like rocks hitting fragile glass that good life skills have little chance of intervening.
-This tandem approach of physical and psychosocial never ceases to amaze us with its capacity to resurrect the fabric of one’s soul.
+This tandem approach of physical and psychosocial never ceases to amaze us with its capacity to resurrect the fabric of one’s soul.19

 Holistic Treatment for Cocaine and Crack-Cocaine Abuse

 Are you stuck between a boring life and abject insanity?
 We understand.
 Perhaps you may consider yourself to be a bit of a flow junkie.
 Some part of you knows that life without your best friend cocaine is a little empty.
 Your need for “more” is actually a hidden gift if played well, but unfortunately, you have found yourself dancing with the toxic mimic of authentic reward.
-You may have got started on cocaine because of a desire to connect with others and feeling the thrill to be living in such a state of high velocity.
+You may have gotten started on cocaine because of a desire to connect with others and feeling the thrill to be living in such a state of high velocity.
 And now you are virtually isolated and stuck.
 Why are you just not happy with the simple life!!!
 You CAN play a bigger game, and you CAN make a new best friend by the way: a new friend that doesn’t try to kill you.
 Dopamine.

 So let’s first talk about your old friend.
 Cocaine.
 Incredible rush, right?
 It’s a bit of a curse though because it just doesn’t turn out to be sustainable.
 The truth is that the nervous system was not designed to give you something for nothing.
 We didn’t make the rules of neurochemistry, but we will tell you how they work.
 Cocaine is a dopamine transport inhibitor.
 In other words, it blocks the reuptake of dopamine.
 So the neurochemical reward button is pinned fully on, and everything is rewarding — for a minute.
 But cocaine does not build dopamine, it spends it.
 And when it is gone, you pretty much hate everything.

 So, living life on life’s terms for us means actually leveraging this supposed handicap of addiction into a strength.
 You know when you are in balance, you can run circles around most.
 Unfortunately, you take it too far.
 It is highly probable because you are dopamine-deficient.
 Or maybe you have adrenal fatigue or a thyroid problem.
-When we raise the internal reserves of dopamine naturally using dietary and amino acid precursors, we are actually drawn to life itself rather than trying to supplement with drugs.
+When we raise the internal reserves of dopamine naturally using dietary and amino acid precursors, we are actually drawn to life itself rather than trying to supplement life with drugs.
 Or it may be beneficial to alleviate adrenal fatigue or thyroid problems.
 You see, there is a reason why you are drawn to chemical stimulants, and until you fix that crack in your foundation, those cravings will likely haunt you despite the life skills you learned in your last program.

-At the Alternative to Meds Center, the program is built around several foundations of treatment.
+At Alternative to Meds Center, the program is built around several foundations of treatment.
 One of extreme importance is to adjust the person’s neurochemistry.
 For the stimulant addict, this means, in part, that we must balance dopamine levels so that the drug cravings and need for chemical stimulation are reduced.
 We use multiple methods of detoxification and therapies to balance neurochemical levels naturally.
 We also employ multiple techniques of detoxification and therapy, during and after the initial withdrawal process.

 And yes, we deliver life skills, counseling, and tools for the addict to rewire the craziness that they have been living in, skills that can actually be realized when the physical components are synergistically attended to.